Rishit-dagli/personal-website/_pages/nerf-us.md

     </div>
   </div>
   <h5 class="subtitle has-text-centered">
-    Examples from our ultrasound in-the-wild dataset.
+    Examples from our ultrasound in the wild dataset.
   </h5>
 </section>